 Are You Prepared For An Emergency Abroad?

 If you answered “yes” to between one and four questions then you are not well prepared for an emergency abroad.
-It may be that you don’t want to have to do any work before travelling overseas, or you feel that you already have enough to carry without worrying about emergency “supplies”, but it’s better to be safe than sorry.
+It may be that you don’t want to have to do any work before traveling overseas, or you feel that you already have enough to carry without worrying about emergency “supplies”, but it’s better to be safe than sorry.
 A little extra work before you leave will mean that you can set your mind at ease while you travel.
 Better to be prepared and not have an emergency than to have an emergency and not be prepared.
 At the very least use the questions above as a guide for preparing for safe travels before your next trip.

 If you answered “yes” to between five and eight questions then you are somewhat prepared for an emergency abroad.
 You understand the importance of setting yourself up for a safe trip, but you may not feel that you need to get too excited about emergency preparedness.
 Nothing could be further from the truth.
-Your travels could go from dream to nightmare in just a few minutes, but with the proper preparations an emergency does not need to mean the end of a happy holiday.
+Your travels could go from dream to nightmare in just a few minutes, but with the proper preparations, an emergency does not need to mean the end of a happy holiday.
 Look over the questions to which you answered “no” and concentrate on changing these to “yes” answers the next time you travel overseas.

 If you answered “yes” to nine or more questions then you are well prepared for an emergency abroad.
 However, unless you answered “yes” to each question there are still further steps you can take to protect yourself while traveling overseas.
-While it’s appropriate to pat yourself on the back for your emergency preparedness don’t forget that you must prepare for each and every trip overseas, and that you might pick up extra tips and tricks while you travel as well.
+While it’s appropriate to pat yourself on the back for your emergency preparedness don’t forget that you must prepare for each and every trip overseas and that you might pick up extra tips and tricks while you travel as well.
 Every time you learn something new, build it into your preparations for the next trip – and don’t forget to share your handy hints with friends and family too!